NeonGeckoCom/neon-docs/docs/skill_development/skill-types/common-query-framework.md

 The input query is returned to map the query to the answer.

-`CQSMatchLevel` is an Enum with the possible values
+`CQSMatchLevel` is an Enum with the possible values:

 - `CQSMatchLevel.EXACT`: The Skill is very confident that it has the precise answer the user is looking for.
 There was a category match and a known entity is referenced.
 - `CQSMatchLevel.CATEGORY`: The Skill could determine that the type of question matches a category that the Skill is good at finding.